Manohar2710/android-cheat-sheet/Basic Android/common_usages_of_intent.md

 		```

 	- Implicit Intent :
-		- If you want a perticular action to be perfomed from external application, we make use of implicit intent.
+		- If you want a `perticular action` to be perfomed from external application, we make use of implicit intent.

-		- for example if you want to send a message, then the Android system will provide Gmail,Instagram,Whatsap options etc.
+		- for example if you want to `send a message`, then the Android system will provide Gmail,Instagram,Whatsap etc options.

 		- Example :
 			```kotlin